Credit:

 Care and maintenance

-There are three super important steps to maintaining your beard trimmer:
+There are three super essential steps to maintaining your beard trimmer:

 Keep it oiled: Similar to the pistons in a car engine, if these blades work for long periods without being oiled, they will become less effective.
 Consider oiling them after each use or following the manufacturer’s instructions.
-For me, it is easier to determine when I have problems with my trimmers if I consistently keep them oiled.
+For me, it is easier to identify problems with my trimmers if I consistently keep them oiled.
 This includes the waterproof trimmers that say otherwise.

 Store in a dry place: Like all electrical devices, long-term exposure to moisture can pose a problem down the road with potential rust or other types of erosion.
 A dry place is pivotal in maintaining reliable trimmers.